pichim/PES_Board/docs/markdown/build_mbed_windows.md

 Download the latest installer from https://nodejs.org/en/download or get the file `node-v22.13.1-x64.msi` from the ZHAW server `\\shared.zhaw.ch\public\staff\pmic\out\Mbed\Windows`.

 Install Node.js, use the default settings.
-To veryfy the installation, open a terminal and type
+To verify the installation, open a terminal and type

 ```bash
 node -v
 npm -v
 ```

-Within the opened terminal install the Mbed VSCode Generator with the following command
+Within the opened terminal install the Mbed VS Code Generator with the following command

 ```bash
 npm install -g mbed-vscode-generator